If you’re looking for Frequently asked AWS Interview Questions and Answers for Experienced or Freshers, you are in the right place.

 Q236.
 Explain Amazon MQ.

-Amazon MQ can be used only if company is migrating to cloud and it used protocol like MQTT, AMQP, STOMPS, Openwire, WSS etc. Amazon MQ does not scale like SQS and SNS and runs of dedicated machine.
+Amazon MQ can be used only if company is migrating to cloud and it used protocol like MQTT, AMQP, STOMPS, Openwire, WSS etc. The Amazon MQ does not scale like SQS and SNS and runs of dedicated machine.
 Amazon MQ has both queue feature (like SQS) and topic features (like SNS).

 Q237.
 List Types of cloud in cloud computing.